CQCL/Qermit/manual/manual_mitres.rst

 While the circuits constructed should have deterministic outputs, (1, 0, 1, 0) and (0, 1, 0, 1) respectively, we can
 see that the counts are returning some shots for other basis states.
-The casablanca_backend used for these examples is a simulator ``Backend`` run with a noise model to emulate the properties of the Casablanca device available through IBMQ, including readout errors.
+The lagos_backend used for these examples is a simulator ``Backend`` run with a noise model to emulate the properties of the Lagos device available through IBMQ, including readout errors.

 ::